 Any decision to withdraw a student will be referenced with the Assistant Provost for Student Success and the respective academic dean and made in consultation with the instructor of the course(s) involved.
 The withdrawal date will reflect the final date the student attended the course(s) according to instructor records.
 For all types of withdrawals or leaves, refunds (if applicable) will be finalized by the business office according to written protocols in consultation with the financial aid office after the withdrawal form has been completed and submitted to the business office.
-Students are generally required to check out of the residence hall within 48 hours of completing the withdrawal.
+Students are generally required to check out of the residence hall within 48 hours of completing the withdrawal process or may be required to leave sooner in the case of an administrative withdrawal.
 At the time of withdrawal, their ID will be deactivated, and they will no longer have card access to residence or dining halls.